-Founded in 2011, Road to VR is the world’s largest independent news publication dedicated to the consumer virtual reality industry.
+Founded in 2011, Road to VR is the world’s leading independent news publication dedicated to the consumer virtual reality industry.
 We explore the bleeding edge of virtual reality, augmented reality, and human-computer interaction.
 We’re charting the course between today’s immersive technology and that of the distant future, capable of perfect simulations of reality.

 Based in Philadelphia, Ben has held editorial positions across technology websites for some six years.
 He founded Road to VR in 2011 to explore the immense possibilities of virtual reality, augmented reality, and human-computer interaction.
 Having seen the individual pieces but never the entire puzzle, he set out to map the current state-of-the-art and to understand how far it is from a perfect simulation of reality (a la Matrix).

 Beginning with tracking the consumer VR space nearly a year before the Oculus Rift Kickstarter, Ben has spent the last several years actively documenting and promoting the industry as it experiences an explosive resurgence.

 Based in the UK, Paul has been immersed in interactive entertainment for the best part of 27 years and has followed advances in gaming with a passionate fervour.
 His obsession with graphical fidelity over the years has had him branded a ‘graphics whore’ (which he views as the highest compliment) more than once and he holds a particular candle for the dream of the ultimate immersive gaming experience.
 Having followed and been disappointed by the original VR explosion of the 90s, he then founded RiftVR.com to follow the new and exciting prospect of the rebirth of VR in products like the Oculus Rift.

 Paul joined forces with Ben to help build the new Road to VR in preparation for what he sees as VR’s coming of age over the next few years.